rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 - You can mix and match with in-game options or other ReShade shaders, though you lose some the performance benefits of a combined shader.
 Make sure you don't have two effects of the same type enabled.
 - Don't set FAST_AO_POINTS higher than 12 - the algorithm is designed for few points and won't use the extra points wisely.
 - Experiment!
-	* What strength settings looks best may depend on the game, and on your monitor or TV's settings (your TV's "game mode" may have some built-in sharpening for example).
+	* What strength settings looks best may depend on the game, your monitor, and its settings (your TV's "game mode" may have some built-in sharpening for example).
 	* Depth of field, AO Shine, and Fake Glboal Illumination are really a matter of personal taste.
 	* Don't be afraid to try lower FAST_AO_POINTS (minimum: 2) and turn off bounce lighting if you want really fast AO.
 Even very low quality AO can make the image look better (but keep strength <= 0.5).
 	* Be careful with the advanced ambient occlusion settings; what looks good in one scene may be too much in another.
 Try to test changes in different areas of the game with different fog and light levels.